-You’re ready and excited to make that big move for your business.
-You have a great Virtual Assistant who has been working for you for a month and you’re waiting for feedback on a new task.
-You open your email and… NOTHING.
+You’re all ready and hyped to make that big move for your business.
+You have a great Virtual assistant working for you for a month, and waiting for feedback on a new task.
+Then one day, you opened your email and got… NOTHING.

-They send you a report, but don’t answer a couple of important questions you asked them.
+b.
+They send you a report, but skip on answering important questions you sent them.

-They’ve been doing the mundane tasks, but have left the big project untouched for a month now.
+c.
+They do the mundane tasks, but leave the big project untouched for a month.

-They started a project and halfway through, they made a mistake, and disappeared…
+d.
+They started a project, and halfway through finishing it, they made a mistake, and disappeared…

-What’s going on?
-You might be able to think of a million different reasons these things are happening, but the underlying truth is, your VA doesn’t trust you.
+You can think of a million different theories why this happened.
+But the truth is your VA doesn’t trust you.

 While Hiring Your Filipino Worker

 Trust should be established as early as possible.
-Every step you take in the hiring process can help establish your company’s credibility, whether it’s the job post, the interview process or your email exchange.
-If you can establish trust early on, you’re likely to be successful in finding and keeping a great Filipino VA.
+This means you need to look trustworthy and credible. whether it’s the job post, the interview process or your email exchange.

-You’ve already exchanged three emails with prospective job seekers, and you think you’ve found the right candidate.
-Are three emails enough?
+You’ve already exchanged several emails with prospective job seekers, and you think you found the right candidate.
+Is that enough?
 Possibly.
-But to start your working relationship right, find the time for a voice interview via phone or Skype.
+But to start your working relationship right, find the time for a voice interview via skype or zoom.

-While Filipinos are known to be shy, and there may be some slight resistance to it, it will undoubtedly build trust between both of you.
-A voice interview will allow you to get to know your applicant better, while allowing the job seeker to ask questions they might not ask via email.
-It also allows you to share what’s important for you and your company, like your values and core services.
-Apart from that, it’s the surest way to show them that you are a real employer willing to build a serious working relationship.
+While Filipinos are known to be shy, and there may be some slight resistance to it, it will undoubtedly build trust between the both of you.
+A voiced interview will allow you to get to know your applicant more.
+It also allows the job seeker to ask questions they won’t normally wouldn’t ask via email.
+Seeing each other or hearing each other makes both of you aware that there’s an actual person behind the email.
+Knowing that, there’s an understanding that this work relationship is something that needs to be taken seriously.

-Refer them to other Virtual Assistants/Employees that Worked For You
+4. Tell them about the other Virtual Assistants/Employees that Worked For You

 Once Your Filipino VA Starts Working